Indiana is home to many types of bees, and knowing what kinds of bees live there is essential.

 To avoid a confrontation, it’s best to leave them alone!
 They are typically found nesting underground in hollow logs or abandoned animal dens.

-They have much more aggressive behavior than other bees, so it’s best to be cautious when approaching a bumblebee nest.
+They are more aggressive than other bees, so it’s best to be cautious when approaching a bumblebee nest.

 3. Honey Bee